Jarlei3m/nlw-ecoleta/README.md

 - A weeklong rocketseat bootcamp project.

-- Main technologies: HTML, CSS, Javascript, SQLite3 and Nunjucks;
+- Main technologies: HTML, CSS, Javascript, SQLite3 and Nunjucks.

-- A simple website to register a point for selective collection of recyclable waste in Brazil;
+- A simple website to register a point for selective collection of recyclable waste in Brazil.

 <p>&nbsp;&nbsp;</p>